Tools & Resources > HUD Homes

 Who can buy a HUD Home?
 Anyone.
 HUD tries to help American citizens become home-owners.
 They especially want to help home buyers intending to live in the home.
 HUD offers an initial 15 day bidding period for buyers intending to live in the home.
 Homes that are still on the market after the 15 day bidding period are then offered to investors.

 What type of financing do I need to buy a HUD home?
 HUD does not offer any special type of financing for these homes.
 Many HUD homes can qualify for FHA financing.
 You need is to be approved for a loan by your local lender.
-Fill out this form for a quick pre-qualification with a trusted lender.
+Contact our preferred lender for a quick pre-qualification with a trusted lender.

 Will HUD homes have any repairs or give warranties?
 HUD homes are always sold as is.
 Because of this, many people are unable to buy some HUD homes that need excessive repairs.
 FHA and Conventional loans may or may not lend on certain HUD homes.
 Be sure to have us help you know which homes you will need to buy with cash or which homes will qualify for you to buy with a loan.
 Inexperienced lenders and Real estate agents could cost you your earnest money by placing bids on these properties.